techdisrupt/XOR/README.md

 The input nodes do not have to match the number of nodes in the hidden.
 Experiment by changing the number of hidden nodes.

 * `N_HIDDEN_NODES = 5` Experiment with the number of hidden nodes, by just changing this one parameter.
 You don't need to make any changes elsewhere in the code.
+Look at the learning rate.

+### Introduce some noise in the training data

+So far our example uses nice perfect training data.
+Why did we even bother with a neural network for this simple pattern in the first place?
+We could have just used some simple logic to determine the output in a couple of lines of python.
+But we're not seeing the real power of the Neural Network, which is be able to learn patterns from noisy data.
+We keep the same training - i.e. the XOR but we add some random noise to both the inputs and the outputs.
+The function `rand01(digit)` adds random noise to 0 and 1, but always the output will be between 0 and 1 preserving the original pattern.

+### Change the activation function

+Try swapping the activation function from sigma and tanh and explore!
+Don't forget the output range might change.